test1477/sbom/readme.md

-You're absolutely right - we can simplify this while maintaining reliability.
-Here's the cleanest, most robust version of your caller workflow using your preferred approach:
+The error occurs because the `--jq` flag isn't supported in the `gh workflow run` command.
+Here's the corrected version of your **SBOM Caller Workflow**:

 ```yaml
 name: SBOM Caller Workflow